susiejojo/Occupany-Grid-and-Point-Cloud-Generation/run_instructions.md

 ### Where to find outputs and results:

-The individual occupancy grids and the occupancy grid for a net of 5,10,15 point clouds from the LIDAR bin files (Assignment 2.2 parts a) and b)) are stored in `assignment-2-18_french-biriyani/data/imgs/cv`.
+The individual occupancy grids from the LIDAR bin files (Assignment 2.2 parts a) and b)) are stored in `assignment-2-18_french-biriyani/data/imgs/cv`.

+The occupancy grid for a net of 5,10,15 point clouds are stored in `assignment-2-18_french-biriyani/data/imgs` as `grid_for_5.png`, 'grid_for_10.png` and so on